Common minke whale: Captivity

 Several minke whales have been briefly held in captive settings in Japan.
 All were kept at the Mito Aquarium, in the suburbs of Numazu, Shizuoka, in a square pool netted off from the sea.
 The first was exhibited for nearly three months in the mid-1930s, but accepted food only during the latter half of its stay.
 The second was a weeks-old calf that lasted only two weeks in May 1954 before dying.
 The last was an estimated 6.1 m individual of undetermined sex that had been caught in a fixed net near the aquarium on 26 November 1955 and transported there the same day.
 It refused the anchovies given to it – though it may have fed on a school of mackerels kept in the pool with it – and simply swam in a counter clockwise circle for 37 days before breaking through the nets on the morning of 2 January 1956, not long after three bottlenose dolphins had been introduced to the same pool.
+A minke whale measuring 4.55 m long and weighing 852 kg was captured on June 30, 1982, and kept in captivity until its death on July 4, 1982.
+A facility in Wakayama Prefecture plans to continue breeding minke whales in the future.